Canon 1D Mark IV vs Sony A7 III

 Review summary: Canon 1D Mark IV vs Sony A7 III

 So what conclusions can be drawn?
-Is the Canon 1D Mark IV better than the Sony A7 III or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Canon 1D Mark IV and the Sony A7 III?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.